ProboConnect/product-configurator/README.md

 });
 ```

 Or maybe not showing a product at all, then you can hide it.
-It will not show up in search results or options for a step.
+It will not show up in search results.

 ```javascript
 await window.connectConfigurator.init({